How to upgrade Supermicro BIOS and IPMI (BMC Controller)

 Concepts

 In both instances when it comes to a BIOS and IPMI it’s best to always have the latest version.
+The computer’s BIOS is particularly important.
+I like to also have the latest BMC firmware too because I love that HTML5 interface and need it when I’m in deep shit.

 Updating the BIOS

-Steps to determine your Supermicro board version:
+Here are the steps to determine your Supermicro board version:

 sudo dmidecode -s baseboard-product-name